KWCH-DT: KTVH

 As KTVH grew, other television stations were set up in western and central Kansas.
-1957 brought the launch of KTVC at Ensign, serving communities including Dodge City and Garden City, and in 1958, television stations were established at Goodland (KWGB-TV) and Hays (KAYS-TV).
+KTVC at Ensign, serving communities in southwestern Kansas including Dodge City and Garden City, launched in 1957; in 1958, television stations were established at Goodland (KWGB-TV) and Hays (KAYS-TV) in the northwestern part of the state.
 KWGB-TV aired CBS and NBC programs, while KTVC and KAYS-TV were ABC affiliates engaged in a regional hookup with KAKE-TV known as the "Golden K Network".
 In 1961, KTVC switched affiliations from ABC to CBS.
-KAYS-TV purchased the financially struggling Goodland station, then known as KLOE-TV, and combined the two as one operation.
-Further, KAYS-TV joined CBS on November 1, 1962.
-The four stations then formed the Kansas Broadcasting System (KBS), which claimed coverage of 66 Kansas counties.
-In 1963, the station activated a new transmitter located northwest of Burrton and east of Hutchinson, operating from the tallest broadcast tower in the state at 1504 ft.
+The owners of KAYS-TV purchased the Goodland station, by then known as KWHT-TV.
+Both stations underwent changes: KAYS-TV announced it would join CBS on September 1, 1962, and KWHT-TV changed its call letters in October to KLOE-TV, matching co-owned KLOE radio.
+KTVC, KLOE, and KAYS then joined KTVH to form the Kansas Broadcasting System (KBS), with KTVH as the flagship.
+KBS claimed coverage of 66 Kansas counties as well as portions of Oklahoma and Colorado.
+In 1963, KTVH activated a new transmitter located northwest of Burrton and east of Hutchinson, operating from the tallest broadcast tower in the state at 1504 ft.

-Cowles announced the sale of KTVH to the WKY Television System of Oklahoma City for $4.4 million in December 1968.
+The Star & Tribune Company announced the sale of KTVH to the WKY Television System of Oklahoma City, owned by the Gaylord family, for $4.4 million in December 1968.
 However, much to both parties' surprise, the FCC voted 4–2 to designate the transaction for hearing in August 1969.
 The decision was met with dissension even from FCC chairman Rosel H. Hyde, who complained that the majority's conclusions that the acquisition of the Hutchinson station would give the Gaylord interests too much media power and that it might downgrade program service were prejudicial.
-Hearings were set for November, but by that time, the sale contract neared its expiration on December 31, and Cowles refused to extend it beyond that date.
+Hearings were set for November, but this was near the expiration date of the sale contract on December 31, and the Star & Tribune Company refused to extend it beyond that date.
 During that time, the FCC also got a new chair, Dean Burch, who chided the commission for taking nine months to designate the proposed sale for hearing; when the two parties asked for approval without such a hearing, the commission refused, preventing the sale from moving forward.

-After the WKY sale bid collapsed, Cowles retained KTVH for another 14 years.
+After the WKY sale bid collapsed, the Star & Tribune Company retained KTVH for another 14 years.
 In 1976, the FCC granted permission for KTVH to shift its main studio from Hutchinson to Wichita as long as it retained current staffing and service levels at its Hutchinson site.
-In response, channel 12 purchased the Wichita studio site outright after leasing it for 20 years; it also bought an adjacent tract of land and embarked on an expansion of the facility that more than doubled its size.
+In response, channel 12 purchased the Wichita studio site outright after having leased it for 20 years; it also bought an adjacent tract of land and embarked on an expansion of the facility that more than doubled its size.
 In 1978, KTVH originated 45 percent of its local programming from Hutchinson and 55 percent from Wichita.